taboola/react-mint/README.md

 ### `<TooltipPortal>`

 TooltipPortals provide two main functionalities: the React portal which all descendant Tooltip components will anchor to and a React provider which will provide themes to descendant Tooltip components.
+If a tooltip has no ancestor TooltipPortal and a specific portalId is not provided, the tooltip will default to inline

 **style** : object